alloy-rs/alloy/crates/pubsub/README.md

 1. The RPC server sends a notification to the **backend**.
 1. The **backend** sends the notification to the **service**.
 1. The **service** looks up the `local_id` in its `SubscriptionManager`.
-1. If present, the **service** sends the notification to the relevant channel.
+1. If present and locally owned, the **service** sends the notification to the relevant channel.
+   1. If no receiver or persistent hold remains, the **service** removes the entry and starts upstream cleanup instead.
    1. Otherwise, the **service** ignores the notification.